Bit-ByteBandit/pastebin-scraper/README.md

 # pastebin-scraper

-A tool that leverages the API of https://psbdmp.ws/ to find emails and domains dumped in pastebin which could lead to finding some juicy information.
+A tool that leverages the API of https://psbdmp.ws/ to find any text dumped in pastebin which could lead to finding some juicy information.

 ## Usage